Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 ## Data

-This experience reproduce a situation where the replicator only clones a notebook and not a complete experience, so no dataset are provided with the cloned product.
+This experience reproduces a situation where the replicator only clones a notebook and not a complete experiment, so no datasets are provided with the cloned product.

-However, if the replicator, wants to clone the experience instead of the notebook, dataset will be provided along the notebook and the configuration at the clone step.
+However, if the replicator, wants to clone the experiment instead of the notebook, datasets will be provided along with the notebook and the configuration.
+Please know that cloning a full experiment is the scenario depicted in [scenario 1](./reproduce_scenario1.md)

 ## Protocol

-### Run the projet
+### Run the project

 1. Exec start script -> `./start.sh`

-2. Go on this link -> [here](http://localhost:5050/)
+2. Go to this url: [http://localhost:5050/](http://localhost:5050/) to access the main application.

 You will see this web page: